 I know your deeds, and your love and faith and service and perseverance, and that your deeds of late are greater than at first.
 “But I have this against you, that you tolerate the woman Jezebel, who calls herself a prophetess, and she teaches and leads My bond-servants astray so that they commit acts of immorality and eat things sacrificed to idols.
 I gave her time to repent, and she does not want to repent of her immorality.
 Behold, I will throw her on a bed of sickness, and those who commit adultery with her into great tribulation, unless they repent of her deeds.”

-Question: If, according to Calvinism, everything is predetermined, including every thought, word and deed, and their accompanying wants, desires and motivations, without which, God could not infallibly foreknow the future, then what does it mean that God “gave her time to repent, and she does not want to repent”?
+Question: If, according to Calvinism’s Westminster Confession of Faith, God “decreed whatsoever comes to pass,” then what does it mean that God “gave her time to repent, and she does not want to repent”?